Read this article to understand:

 Risks – and returns

 Once you challenge the idea markets are immovable objects, the next question becomes: “How might we rethink approaches to risk and return, or opportunity?”
 Or rather: “What does all this mean in practice?”

-The first point to make is ESG integration, the explicit and systematic inclusion of ESG issues in investment analysis and investment decisions,5 still fits into EMH as it simply represents consideration of information relevant to asset prices.
+The first point to make is ESG integration, the explicit and systematic inclusion of ESG issues in investment analysis and investment decisions19, still fits into EMH as it simply represents consideration of information relevant to asset prices.
 Used properly, it can help investors achieve a more rounded view of diversification and risk.

-From a downside perspective, the moral case for greater sustainability, fixing market failures and removing negative externalities is colliding with the financial one.
+Most viscerally from a downside perspective, the moral case for greater sustainability, fixing market failures and removing negative externalities is colliding with the financial one.
 The timelines of climate change and other major risks are collapsing in on us.
 No longer are they a problem of some distant tomorrow.
 They are affecting lives and portfolios, now.

 This is why engagement with the underlying drivers and sources of risk, in a way investment orthodoxy does not envisage, is critical.
-Engagement with holdings, what we call micro-stewardship, is one important aspect of doing so; promoting sustainable practices and mitigating contribution to risks that may undermine the system within which they operate.
+Engagement with holdings, what we call micro-stewardship, is one important aspect of doing so; promoting sustainable practices and mitigating companies’ contribution to risks that may undermine the system within which they operate.

 Macro stewardship – engagement with the system itself, via collaboration and consultation with peers, regulators, sovereigns and policymakers – is another mechanism for engaging with the underlying causes of risk.
 As Jess Foulds, global responsible investment senior manager at Aviva Investors, puts it: “What might active engagement look like if we thought about it through a systems lens, rather than merely at the local, individual issuer or corporate entity level?”